mlajtos/moniel/README.md

 ----------

 ## Similar projects and Inspiration
+- [PyTorch](http://pytorch.org) – "Tensors and Dynamic neural networks in Python with strong GPU acceleration."
+- [Sonnet](https://github.com/deepmind/sonnet) – "Sonnet is a library built on top of TensorFlow for building complex neural networks."
 - [TensorGraph](https://github.com/hycis/TensorGraph) – "TensorGraph is a framework for building any imaginable models based on TensorFlow"
 - [nngraph](https://github.com/torch/nngraph) – "graphical computation for nn library in Torch"
 - [DNNGraph](https://github.com/ajtulloch/dnngraph) – "a deep neural network model generation DSL in Haskell"